vmware-labs/node-replicated-kernel/doc/src/Overview.md

 <figure>
   <img src="./diagrams/LogBasedArchitecture.png" alt="my alt text"/>
-  <figcaption>Schematic view of the Bespin kernel.
+  <figcaption>Schematic view of the NRK kernel.
 Core kernel data-structures are replicated in
 the system with a log.</figcaption>
 </figure>

-In user-space, Bespin runs applications in [ring 3](https://en.wikipedia.org/wiki/Protection_ring): Each application can be understood as a single isolated process/container/lightweight VM without means to share state with other processes (aside from explicit communication through
+In user-space, NRK runs applications in [ring 3](https://en.wikipedia.org/wiki/Protection_ring): Each application can be understood as a single isolated process/container/lightweight VM without means to share state with other processes (aside from explicit communication through